Chapter 17 - Line of Best Fit

 ATMOS: Mine no more.

-I walked past Alastor to the bow of the boat, noticing the instant placement of his hand on my shoulder.
+I walked past Alastor to the bow of the boat, noticing the instant extension of his hand, welcoming a simple handshake.

 ALASTOR: Job well done Atmos.
 Your training has proven complete.
 Take time to mourn, it is most proper, but when you are complete in waving goodbye to the past, I do ask you come to me at once.
 At such time you’ll be ready for your next mission, if you so choose.